TeeDan205/SQL-KMS-file_Documentation/README.md

     ![2b ansa](https://github.com/user-attachments/assets/48c86a70-cfc9-4962-a969-0410c8ab5b21)

+     **The Top/Bottom 3 Regions** in terms of sales re shown in the queries results shown above.

    - The sales was sum up by region, then ordered *appropriately* to select the top 3 and bottom 3.

-3. What were the total sales of appliances in Ontario?
+4. What were the total sales of appliances in Ontario?

     **The Total Sales of Appliances in Ontario is found by writing the query below:**